 Also, these designations vary from organization to organization.
 Some call it the Solutions Cloud Architect.
 Some further split the responsibilities into the Cloud Infrastructure Architect, the Cloud Applications Architect, & the Cloud Platform Architect.

-I’ll quickly, in one-line talk about the different cloud roles I just talked about.
+I’ll quickly, in one line talk about the different cloud roles I listed above.

 Cloud Application Architect

 Think of him as a Java Architect, who would have the responsibility of designing a scalable Java application which would run on a cloud platform.
 He would just think about the code & the architectural design of the application.

 On the other hand, a cloud infrastructure architect would think about how many servers should be provisioned, initially?
 How will they be added in real-time if the traffic spikes?
 What should be the fitting underlying messaging server & the OS?